artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 Not because you are shipping the source code for your app inside the app, that's never stopped websites handling the above.
 The bridging between runtimes is leaky, and is a great place vector for attacking your application.

 - Working in RN gives you the chance to have more of your app easier to de-silo your mobile engineering teams, making it simpler to write code across all teams because you have  with

-Brownfield
+-->

+## Integrating in to an Existing app

 If you're thinking of adding RN to an existing app, first read [on emission][].
 We think of our RN to be a series of components which are consumed by our app as a CocoaPod.
+This is the same pattern Airbnb, and Facebook used.

-Greenfield
+## Greenfield

-I'd probably start with a CRNA app, it's a good starting point.
-I feel safe that I can eject out of the environment provided when the app becomes complex enough to warrant native code
+I'd recommend start with a CRNA app, it's a good starting point.
+I feel safe that I can eject out of the environment provided when the app becomes complex enough to warrant native code.

-I would probably start with this boiler-plate, but I am a domain expert now.
+I personally would probably start with this boiler-plate, but I am a domain expert now.
 In order to feel comfortable with it, you'll need to be comfortable with

 * TypeScript
 * Babel
 * JavaScript
 (etc etc)

 In the same kind of way that you had to become comfortable with project management inside Xcode, or understanding what an LLVM error meant you had to change.
-Boilerplates give you more, but require a higher base knowledge.
-I wrote one app for Artsy in just JavaScript, and I really disliked the experience.
-I won't make that mistake again.
+Boilerplates give you more, but require a higher baseline knowledge.
+I wrote one app for Artsy in just JavaScript, and the lack of dev-time safety made me feel far less experienced than I am.
+I'd rather not make that mistake again.

 [Injection for Xcode]: ???
 [Sword of Damocles]: ???